supercollider/supercollider/README_WINDOWS.md

 Preparing to build
 ------------------

-First obtain the source code by checking out the repository:
+To build SuperCollider from source code, you first need to clone the repository using the following command:

     git clone --recursive https://github.com/supercollider/supercollider.git

-If you checkout different stages of the source code history, at some point switching to different stages of submodules might be required.
-In this case use:
+If you switch to different stages of the source code history, you might need to update the submodules using:

     git submodule update

-Note that a slightly patched version of PortAudio source is provided as submodule.
-PortAudio can support up to five different backends: MME, DSound, WDM-KS, ASIO and WASAPI.
-For ASIO support, you will need to install the ASIO SDK; for DSound, install the DirectX SDK (see the preceding section).
+Please note that the source code includes a slightly patched version of PortAudio as a submodule.
+PortAudio can support up to five different backends: MME, DSound, WDM-KS, ASIO, and WASAPI.
+To get ASIO support, you will need to install the ASIO SDK.
+For DSound, you need to install the DirectX SDK (as described in the preceding section).

-### Arranging the components
+### Preparing the components

-*Note:* creating the folder structure *exactly as given here* could save you from headaches if CMake cannot find them for whatever reason.

-Create a new folder next to where you cloned SuperCollider.
-If you're making a 32-bit build, call it `x86`; use `x64` for 64-bit.
-Next, move the installed files of `libsndfile` (by default, placed in `C:\Program Files\Mega-Nerd\libsndfile`) and the library for `fftw` so that they match the following folder structure *exactly*:
+To prepare the components for the build process, create a new folder next to the SuperCollider clone.
+Name it x86 for a 32-bit build, or x64 for a 64-bit build.
+Then move the installed files of libsndfile (by default, located in C:\Program Files\Mega-Nerd\libsndfile) and the library for fftw so that they match the following folder structure exactly:

     supercollider
     x64 (or x86)